davidadas/OrionUO/scripts/Resource Gathering/Lumberjacking/Adas Runebook Lumber Miner/README.md

   // Home configurations
   homeConfigs: {
-    secureContainerSerial: '<SET ME>', // Set this to your secure container's serial number.
+    secureContainerSerial: 0x12458678, // Set this to your secure container's serial number.
     castCureIfDamaged: false // Not implemented.
   },